abbati4/Multiprocessing-Interface-Genetic-Algorithm-for-prediction-Kidney-disease-Stages/README.md

 ## Overview

-This project presents a complete machine learning pipeline for predicting disease stages using the MIGA dataset.
+This project presents a complete machine learning pipeline for predicting disease stages using Multilayer Perceptron optimised with Multiprocessing Interface Genetic Algorithm (MIGA), the MIGA is a modified Genetic algorithm for hyperparameter tuning.
 The pipeline includes data preprocessing, feature engineering, model training, and performance evaluation.
 The objective is to develop an accurate and reliable predictive model that can assist in automated disease stage classification and decision support.

 This project demonstrates practical implementation of machine learning techniques using Python and standard data science libraries.